1ubuntuuser/frappe/README.md

 - [ ] Make workspaces edit mode embeds list pretty
 - [ ] Dynamically change options on embed settings dialog when type "view" is selected
 - [ ] Add setting to toggle side and top bars
+- [ ] Clicking links on workspace causes the url to change but does not reload the page

 ## Table of Contents